Interview with Bruno Burkhalter, process engineer at Wasserverbund Region Bern AG

 Where do you think the greatest health risks lie?

-In our water supply system, bacterial contamination would certainly have the greatest impact.
+Bacterial contamination would undoubtedly have the greatest impact on our water supply system.
 Other significant dangers are oil and chemical spills due to the proximity to the river.
-In Kiesen there is a risk of substances getting into the water because the Aare river, feeding the groundwater, is crossed by a railway and a motorway, where hazardous substances are transported.
+In Kiesen, there is a risk of substances getting into the water because the Aare River, feeding the groundwater, is crossed by a railway and a motorway, where hazardous substances are transported.

 Where do you see the biggest challenges in your area of responsibility?

-It is to interpret bad results correctly and to make the right decisions for the health of consumers.
-For example, if a limit value of the Drinking Water Ordinance (Trinkwasserverordnung - TBDV) is exceeded at one point, a measure must be initiated.
-This could mean that follow-up checks have to be carried out at other points.
-It is important to take an overall view and to act fast and appropriately.
+It is to interpret bad results correctly and make the right decisions for consumers' health.
+For example, a measure must be initiated if a limit value of the Drinking Water Ordinance (Trinkwasserverordnung - TBDV) is exceeded at one point.
+This could mean that follow-up checks have to be carried out on other issues.
+Taking an overall view and acting fast and appropriately is essential.

-The most important other control points are protection zones, measuring points during withdrawal, reservoirs and laboratory analyses from the network.
+The most crucial other control points are protection zones, measuring points during withdrawal, reservoirs and laboratory analyses from the network.
 Various methods are used for this purpose:

-Laboratory analyses: catchment to reservoir and transport pipelines between communes.
-The municipal networks are monitored by the local authorities themselves.
+• Laboratory analyses: catchment to reservoir and transport pipelines between communes.
+The local authorities themselves monitor the municipal networks.

-BactoSense was first installed at the main pumping station, where water is mixed and treated.
+BactoSense was first installed at the central pumping station, where water is mixed and treated.
 Due to the routing of the pipes and pump downtimes, there was a lot of bacterial growth.
-To improve this measuring arrangement, BactoSense was moved to the groundwater well – providing considerable insights, especially due to the floods last year.
+BactoSense was moved to the groundwater well to improve this measuring arrangement, providing considerable insights, mainly due to the floods last year.
 Generally, we found good stability in the well.

-The results provided by BactoSense helped us to conclude that we are well positioned with the SAC measurement for our groundwater wells.
-However, since the BactoSense measures much more sensitively, it makes sense to use it in the transport system.
-We still suspect considerable dangers there and hope to detect small deviations faster and better.
+The results provided by BactoSense helped us to conclude that we are well-positioned with the SAC measurement for our groundwater wells.
+However, since the BactoSense measures much more sensitively, using it in the transport system makes sense.
+We still suspect considerable dangers and hope to detect minor deviations faster and better.

 What do you expect from BactoSense in the future?

-We have already tried multi-probe measurements with the standard method that did not deliver the desired results.
+We have tried multi-probe measurements with the standard method, but they did not deliver the desired results.
 We hope that the direct measurement principle of the BactoSense will provide us with more information about the influence of contamination and better control.

-For example, contamination in the transport network could be detected by BactoSense and the effect then observed in the secondary network.
+For example, contamination in the transport network could be detected by BactoSense, and the effect is then observed in the secondary network.
 EWB takes weekly laboratory samples, plating and total cell count.
-Knowing how microbiological contamination affects the distribution network, we could then also better determine the reaction.
+Knowing how microbiological contamination affects the distribution network, we could also better determine the reaction.

 From your experience, what are the advantages of online flow cytometry compared to the classical plating method?

-The fast availability of the results and the online connection facilitate the immediate detection of dangers, meaning that measures can be taken in a more specific manner.
+The fast availability of the results and the online connection facilitate the immediate detection of dangers, meaning that measures can be taken more specifically.
 Compared to the past, we are more sensitive to microbiological contamination.

-If the total cell count (TCC) value is high, we know that there may be microbiological contamination which could not have been detected with the plating method.
+If the total cell count (TCC) value is high, we know there may be microbiological contamination that could not have been detected with the plating method.
 This helps us to decide how quickly to react in the event of an alarm from the chlorine dioxide system.

 “The direct availability of the microbiological measurement has a direct influence on how to react.
 This is because you get a result immediately and not three days later.”